Skip to main content

 Your body’s hormones are the conductors of its complex orchestra.
 They dictate the tempo of your metabolism, the quality of your sleep, the strength of your bones, and the clarity of your thoughts.
 Testosterone, for instance, is a critical hormone for both sexes, contributing to muscle mass, bone density, cognitive function, and libido.

 In men, a decline in testosterone, often termed andropause, can lead to a significant reduction in quality of life.
-In women, testosterone works in concert with to regulate the menstrual cycle, support mood, and maintain sexual health.
+In women, testosterone works in concert with estrogen and progesterone to regulate the menstrual cycle, support mood, and maintain sexual health.
 Estrogen is fundamental for cardiovascular health and cognitive function, while progesterone provides a calming, balancing effect and is essential for uterine health in women who have not had a hysterectomy.

 When considering long-term therapy, the clinical approach focuses on restoring these hormones to optimal physiological levels.
 This is accomplished through a process of careful titration, where dosages are adjusted based on your symptomatic response and follow-up lab work.